Sir-prince19/alx-system_engineering-devops/0x01-shell_permissions/README.md

-task 0 0-iam_betty is a script to change user

-task 1 1-who_am_i a script that print current username

-task 2 2-groups  a script used to print all the groups

-task 3 3-new_owner a script that change the owner of hello

-task 3 3-new_owner a script that change the owner of the hello

-task 2 2-groups a script used to print all the groups

-task 4 4-empty a script that create empty file

-task 5 5-execute a script that execute a permission to the owner
+task 6 6-multiple_permissions a script that add execute to the owner